How to Create Ishikawa Fishbone Diagram in Excel

 Your final ishikawa diagram will be structured as follows.
 Of course there will be differences in size, color, position, text descriptions, number of spikes etc. The basic structure will be the same.

-See also Multi Level Pie Chart
+See also Chart with combo box

 After drawing the Ishikawa diagram, you need to analyze it and draw conclusions.
 After the analysis, our task will be to identify the most important causes of the problem.